hagaressmat/cnn/readme.md

 Folder [test-multiple_fruits](test-multiple_fruits) contains images with multiple fruits.
 Some of them are partially covered by other fruits.
 Also, they were captured in different lighting conditions compared to the fruits from Training and Test folder.
 This is an excelent test for real-world detection.

-## How to cite ##

-Horea Muresan, [Mihai Oltean](https://mihaioltean.github.io), [Fruit recognition from images using deep learning](https://www.researchgate.net/publication/321475443_Fruit_recognition_from_images_using_deep_learning), Acta Univ.
-Sapientiae, Informatica Vol. 10, Issue 1, pp. 26-42, 2018.

-## How we created the dataset ##

-Fruits and vegetables were planted in the shaft of a low speed motor (3 rpm) and a short movie of 20 seconds was recorded.

-A Logitech C920 camera was used for filming the fruits.
-This is one of the best webcams available.

-Behind the fruits we placed a white sheet of paper as background.

-However due to the variations in the lighting conditions, the background was not uniform and we wrote a dedicated algorithm which extract the fruit from the background.
-This algorithm is of flood fill type: we start from each edge of the image and we mark all pixels there, then we mark all pixels found in the neighborhood of the already marked pixels for which the distance between colors is less than a prescribed value.
-We repeat the previous step until no more pixels can be marked.

-All marked pixels are considered as being background (which is then filled with white) and the rest of pixels are considered as belonging to the object.

-The maximum value for the distance between 2 neighbor pixels is a parameter of the algorithm and is set (by trial and error) for each movie.

-Pictures from the test-multiple_fruits folder were made with a Nexus 5X phone.

 ## History ##